rschristopher/rschristopher.github.io/src/references/nostr.md

 ## Creating Keys

 To get started on Nostr, you'll need to generate a public/private key pair.
-Most Nostr clients can do this for you, or you can use tools like [Nostr Key Generator](https://nostr-keyx.vercel.app/).
+Most Nostr clients can do this for you.

 Your private key (nsec) is your password -- keep it secret and secure.
 The public key (npub) is your identity, share it freely.